Master of science (2 year) Full time

 - Describe and discuss different applications of Genome Science.

-- Use methods for generating and analyzing genomic data.
+- Use methods for generating and analysing genomic data.

-- Apply techniques for quality assurance of different data types and analysis methods.
+- Apply techniques for quality assurance of different data types and analysis methods applied.

 - Use basic methods for functional genomics in a wet-lab environment.